tektoncd/plumbing/tekton/ci-workspace/README.md

 ```

 In case the CI Job is made of multiple tasks, all should run after the task
-that evealuate the conditions are executed.
+that evaluate the conditions are executed.

 The `check-name-matches` task is required for the CI job to
 executed on demand via the `/test [regex]` command.